 Although the field is very crowded, to date just two LRRK2 kinase inhibitors have been used in clinical trials: compounds DNL-201 and DNL-151, which are manufactured by Denali Therapeutics.
-Neither of these compounds have been described in the scientific literature, although it has been observed that this company published four patents that cover the use of an array of aminopyrimidine compounds in 2017 and 2018 (Ding and Ren, 2020), around the time trials began.
-In phase 1a trials, both compounds were well tolerated in healthy volunteers at doses that "achieved high levels of cerebrospinal fluid (CSF) exposure, robust target engagement as measured by two blood-based biomarkers of LRRK2 activity, and effects on biomarkers of lysosomal function" (Denali Therapeutics, 2018).
-It can be assumed that the blood biomarkers of LRRK2 activity were measurements of LRRK2 autophosphorylation or Rab protein phosphorylation, or alternatively, already being used in clinical trials of LRRK2 inhibitors (Denali Therapeutics, 2020).

-phosphorylation of LRRK2 at one or more of a series of serine residues within the LRR domain that are dependent on, but not directly mediated by, LRRK2 kinase activity (Kelly and West, 2020).
-Indeed, phosphorylation of Rab10 in PBMCs and LRRK2 phosphorylation on the serine-935 LRR domain site in PBMCs and whole blood are mentioned as secondary outcome measures within the phase 1b clinical trial listings for the DNL-201 and DNL-151 (NCT03710707 and NCT04056689 respectively; clinicaltrials.gov).
-The assay of lysosomal function is not described in the clinical trial listings, but is likely to be urine BMP levels, as mentioned in a subsequent announcement (Denali Therapeutics, 2020).
+Neither of these compounds have been described in the scientific literature, although it has been observed that this company published four patents that cover the use of an array of aminopyrimidine compounds in 2017 and 2018 (Ding & Ren, 2020), around the time trials began.
+In Phase 1a trials, both compounds were well tolerated in healthy volunteers at doses that 'achieved high levels of CSF exposure, robust target engagement as measured by two blood-based biomarkers of LRRK2 activity, and effects on biomarkers of lysosomal function' (Denali Therapeutics, 2018).
+It can be assumed that the blood biomarkers of LRRK2 activity were measurements of LRRK2 autophosphorylation or Rab protein phosphorylation or, alternatively, phosphorylation of LRRK2 at one or more of a series of serine residues within the LRR domain that are dependent on, but not directly mediated by, LRRK2 kinase activity (Kelly & West, 2020).
+Indeed, phosphorylation of Rab10 and LRRK2 phosphorylation on the serine-935 LRR domain site in peripheral blood mononuclear cells and whole blood are mentioned as secondary outcome measures within the Phase 1b clinical trial listings for the DNL-201 and DNL-151 (NCT03710707 and NCT04056689, respectively; clinicaltrials.gov).
+The assay of lysosomal function is not described in the clinical trial listings but is likely to be urine BMP levels, as mentioned in a subsequent announcement (Denali Therapeutics, 2020).

-The trial has been expanded to PD patients in phase 1b trials, with both compounds reporting good results.
+The trial has been expanded to PD patients in Phase 1b trials, with both compounds reporting good results.
 In light of the lung phenotype and the particular risk of respiratory impairment in PD, this is good news.
-Nonetheless, Denali have announced their intention to focus only on DNL-151 as phase 1b trials are extended to cover a wider range of doses, as this compound has "pharmacokinetic properties that provide additional dosing regimen flexibility" (Denali Therapeutics, 2020).
+Nonetheless, Denali have announced their intention to focus only on DNL-151 as Phase 1b trials are extended to cover a wider range of doses, as this compound has 'pharmacokinetic properties that provide additional dosing regimen flexibility' (Denali Therapeutics, 2020).

 So what is the situation with other LRRK2 kinase inhibitors?
-At present, with Denali over two years into testing, it can be assumed that other companies are waiting for the full results of DNL-151's phase 1 and 2 trials, before deciding whether to press ahead with their own compounds.
+At present, with Denali over 2 years into testing, it can be assumed that other companies are waiting for the full results of DNL-151's Phase 1 and 2 trials, before deciding whether to press ahead with their own compounds.
 Watching keenly will be Cerevel, who have a LRRK2 inhibitor listed as one of their pipeline drugs on their website (Cerevel, 2021) and have acquired the rights to Pfizer's neurological disease compounds.
-Presumably this includes the pyrrolopyrimidine compound PFE-360, which, as mentioned above, was found to have a no-effect dose at which it inhibited LRRK2 in monkey brains but did not induce any lung phenotype (Baptista et al., 2020).
+Presumably, this includes the pyrrolopyrimidine compound PFE-360, which, as mentioned above, was found to have a no-effect dose at which it inhibited LRRK2 in monkey brains but did not induce any lung phenotype (Baptista et al., 2020).
 Also paying close attention will be Merck, whose MLi-2 compound also showed signs of a no-effect dose, albeit within a much narrower window than was observed for PFE-360 (Baptista et al., 2020).
-Perhaps importantly, this drug has an especially high potency, with an IC50 in the high picomolar range (Fell et al., 2015).
-Clearly, Cerevel and Merck will not be the only interested parties; thus, while the world plays wait and see, we can at least do so safe in the knowledge that if DNL-151 fails there are plenty of alternative options.
+Perhaps importantly, this drug has an especially high potency, with an IC{50} in the high picomolar range (Fell et al., 2015).
+Clearly, Cerevel and Merck will not be the only interested parties.
+Thus, although the world plays wait and see, we can at least do so safe in the knowledge that if DNL-151 fails, there are plenty of alternative options.